yichunzhao/spring-jpa-transaction/README.md

 Using Derived delte query, generating extra SQL queries.

-Using a derived-delete query: `void deleteByEmail(String email)` generates extra SQL queries, for Hibernate have to load the entity from the database into persistence context, and then operate its life-cycle to 'delete'.
+Using a derived-delete query: 'void deleteByEmail(String email)' generates extra SQL queries, for the Hibernate have to load the entity from the database into persistence context and make it become a managed bean.
+Afterwards, the entity manager may set the managed bean's life-cycle to become a 'removed' state.
+When the current transaction is committed or the current persistence context is flushed, the entity bean is synchronised with the counterparty of the database.

 ````
 Hibernate: